robotlabvn/robotlabvn.github.io/_posts/2023-08-17-What-is-Pilz-Industrial-Motion-Planner.md

 ---
 layout: post
 category: blog
-title: What is the PiLZ Industrial Motion Planner
+title: What is the Pilz Industrial Motion Planner?
 snippet: Explain the PiLZ Industrial Motion Planner and use cases.
 tags: [robotics]
 ---